Daughters of Charity of Saint Vincent de Paul: Growth

 The Convent of Saint Vincent de Paul was the first building established on Mamilla Street in Jerusalem, near Jaffa Gate, in 1886.
 Precipitating the future growth of that street as a commercial thoroughfare, the sisters put up a series of shops in front of the building and used the rent money for convent operations.
 The convent was integrated into the design of the Mamilla Mall pedestrian promenade, which opened in 2007.

 The motherhouse of the Daughters of Charity is located at 140 Rue du Bac, in Paris, France.
 The remains of de Marillac and those of St. Catherine Labouré lie preserved in the chapel of the motherhouse.
 Labouré was the Daughter of Charity to whom, in 1830, the Blessed Virgin Mary is said to have appeared, commissioning her to spread devotion to the Medal of Mary Immaculate, commonly called the Miraculous Medal.

 The traditional habit of the Daughters of Charity was one of the most conspicuous of Catholic Sisters, as it included a large starched cornette on the head.
 This was the dress of peasant women of the neighborhood of Paris at the date of the foundation, a grey habit with wide sleeves and a long grey apron.
 The head-dress was at first a small linen cap, but to this was added in the early days the white linen cornette, from which they became affectionately known as "God's Geese".
-At first it was used only in the country, being in fact the headdress of the Ile de France district, but in 1685 its use became general.
+At first it was used only in the country, being in fact the headdress of the Île-de-France district, but in 1685 its use became general.
 The institute adopted a more simple modern dress and blue veil on 20 September 1964.